ibm-cloud-docs/image-templates/import-image.md

 You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}}.
 For more information, see [Switching to IBMid and linking accounts](/docs/account/softlayerlink.html).
 {: tip}

+You must have an [IBM Cloud Object Storage instance](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-order-storage#creating-a-new-ibm-cloud-platform-account) ordered through the {{site.data.keyword.cloud_notm}} console (cloud.ibm.com) to use this import feature.
+IBM Cloud Object Storage from control.softlayer.com is not supported.
+{: important}

 After images are imported as an image template, they can be used to provision or start an existing virtual server.
-Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHD, VMDK, or or custom ISOs.
-VHD imports are restricted to the following 64-bit operating systems:
+Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHD, VMDK, or custom ISOs.
+VHD and VMDK imports are restricted to the following 64-bit operating systems:

 * CentOS 6 and 7
 * RedHat Enterprise Linux 6 and 7